What Are the AirTags’ Range?

-While AirTags are great for tracking your objects, stalkers slip it on your person.
+While AirTags are great for tracking objects, stalkers can slip them on your person.
 This might sound scary, but Apple anticipated this.
 The AirTags come equipped with anti-stalking technology to keep you safe.

 First, if someone purposely or accidentally puts an AirTag on your person, your iPhone will notify you.
 The catch is that your iPhone has to be iOS 14.5 and higher for this to work.

-The AirTag has to not be paired with an iPhone belonging to you or someone nearby.
+The AirTag cannot be paired with an iPhone belonging to you or someone nearby.
 This will prevent passersby’s AirTags from being registered as an unknown AirTag.
 Often, if you return home and the stalker’s AirTag is still on you, you’ll get the notification.

 If the AirTag has been separated from its parent iPhone for too long, it starts beeping.
 Currently, this time is set at three days.

-Should you find a strange AirTag on your person or items, you can use your device’s NFC feature to scan it and disable it?
+Should you find a strange AirTag on your person or items, you can use your device’s NFC feature to scan and disable it?
 You’ll be directed to a website with instructions showing you how to stop it from tracking you.
-Simply remove the battery and you should be safe.
+Simply remove the battery, and you should be safe.